 If you aren’t familiar with a content agency, essentially it is a team that provides marketing strategy for a client (think Netflix, Sephora, Target, Ford) by creating original content such as stories, infographics, videos, social media, and sometimes even print magazines, to generate sales, promote awareness, and build customer affinity and loyalty.
 Many of these content agencies are right here in New York and they’re creating dynamic content with big budgets that can make a big splash.
 A few that I stumbled upon while researching this story.
 It opened my eyes to all the places I could work one day.
 Hopefully it’ll do the same for you.

-Manifest has been around for 30 years(!), and has five agencies across the country, launching its New York division four years ago.
-They earned the 2019 agency of the year from the Content Marketing Institute for their work with key clients such as clients include wellness app Shine, Samsung, Playstation, BrewDog, and Horizon One.
+Manifest has been around for 30 years(!), and has five agencies across the country, launching its New York division four years ago which works with clients such as Staples, Delta, Alamo, AARP, Johns Hopkins, and Purina.
+Manifest was even named the 2019 agency of the year by the Content Marketing Institute.

 Cool Campaign: JW Marriott’s magazine, JWM, a quarterly magazine that goes to 80+ Marriott’s resorts and premium hotels around the world covering fashion, culture, beauty, and wellness for the affluent traveler.
 (ICYMI, check out the Talent Fairy’s Q&A with the editor, Didi Gluck.)